 September 10-14, 2018

 Explore the great Spanish artists of the past: their unique and dynamic approach to painting and their influence on modern painting.
 Study distinguished masters such as Velazquez and Fortuny for their special manner of handling paint, examine and practice Sorolla’s distinctive color approach.
 From genuine period pigments to bold modern colors, students learn the different characteristics and attributes of each artistÕs palette.
-This workshop includes the study of the portrait and figure both costumed and nude.
+This workshop includes the study of the portrait and figures both costumed and nude.
 Model fees are extra.
 See The Art League website for info.

 Whidbey Island Fine Arts, Langley, Whidbey Island, Washington State